soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Milestones-DestinyMilestoneRewardEntry.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
 The character-specific data for a milestone's reward entry.
-See DestinyMilestoneDefinition formore information about Reward Entries.
+See DestinyMilestoneDefinition for more information about Reward Entries.

 ## Schema
 * **Schema Type:** Class